 Notes: ICE = internal combustion engine; EV = electric vehicle: ZEV = zero-emission vehicle.
+Source: Compiled by Ascent in 2024.

 Methods for development of the performance indicators are provided below.

 Number of ICE County Airport Systems vehicles/equipment retired and replaced with ZEVs.
 This performance indicator cannot be quantified until additional study is conducted as part of GOV-03.